nim-lang/Nim/doc/tut1.rst

 objects.

 Unlike procedures, methods are dynamically dispatched.
-This sounds a bit complicated but is a concept closely related to inheritance and object oriented programming.
+This sounds a bit complicated, but is a concept closely related to inheritance and object oriented programming.
 If you overload a procedure (two procedures with the same name but different types are said to be overloaded) the procedure to use is determined at compile-time.
 Methods on the other hand depend on objects that inherit from